bibhas2/checker/README.md

 prepare the training and test data and finally write the code.
 I had taken the code from Martin Görner's talk and changed the shapes of the placehodlers and variables not to be hard coded.

+Most of the work went into creating the image samples and loading them.
+Actual NN code was small.

+I decided to split up the training and prediction code to mimic real life use.
+I had to save the weights and biases after training and load them from the prediction code.
+Also, note how the weights and biases are placeholders in predict.py and not variables.